 CTHS Library and reading for enjoyment

-Students have a wide variety of books and e-books to choose from.
-We hold over 5700 fiction, graphic texts, magazines and picture books and over 8100 non-fiction items in hardcopy.
-There is also an e-book subscription to Wheelers allowing students to access 1250 electronic books.
+Students have a wide variety of books, e-books and audiobooks to choose from.
+We hold thousands of fiction, graphic texts, magazines, picture books and non-fiction items in hardcopy.
 Additionally, the library continues to expand access to Project Gutenberg books via the Oliver catalogue.

 Currently, library staff are developing the reading section of the library’s web page where we intend to showcase the wonderful world of books and reading.

 Centre for Longitudinal Studies.
 (2018).
 Reading for pleasure puts children ahead in the classroom, study finds – Centre for Longitudinal Studies. [online] Available at: http://www.cls.ioe.ac.uk/news.aspx?itemid=2740&itemTitle=Reading+for+pleasure+puts+children+ahead+in+the+classroom%2C+study+finds&sitesectionid=27&sitesectiontitle=News [Accessed 13 Feb 2018].

 Education Standards Research Team (2012).
 Research evidence on reading for pleasure. [online] Department for Education (United Kingdom).
 Available at: https://www.gov.uk/government/publications/research-evidence-on-reading-for-pleasure [Accessed 28 Feb 2020].